For LL.M. and M.L.T. Students

 By virtue of the fact that they receive an internship as part of their scholarship, COST Scholars are not permitted to do an externship for credit.

 The academic externships are unpaid.
-For the Fall 2020 and Spring 2021 semesters, students are permitted to consider externships outside the DC metropolitan area, since many organizations will continue to be in a telework environment.
+For the Fall 2020, Spring 2021, and Summer 2021 semesters, students are permitted to consider externships outside the DC metropolitan area, since many organizations will continue to be in a telework environment.
 The student’s direct supervisor must be an attorney.
 Students cannot be working, or have worked for, the organization if the students wish to receive academic credit.
 If the organization is not in the database of pre-approved externships, students must submit a “Student-Initiated Placement (“SIP”) Approval Request Form”, which can be found on this page.

 Organizations select their own for-credit extern(s), and select these externs based on their own hiring criteria.
 If the externship is at a for-profit entity, the student’s work product and time cannot be billed to a client.

-The Academic Externship credits do not count toward the specialization credit requirements for either the LL.M. degrees or the LL.M. certificate programs, unless the student receives permission from their academic advisor.
+The Academic Externship credits do not count toward the specialization credit requirements for the LL.M. degrees, the M.L.T. degree, or the LL.M. certificate programs, unless the student receives permission from their academic advisor.